MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/booking-lock-options.md

 ---
-title: Booking lock options in Resource Scheduling Optimization for Dynamics 365 Field Service | MicrosoftDocs"
+title: Understand the booking lock option in Resource Scheduling Optimization
 description: Learn about the booking lock options in Resource Scheduling Optimization for Dynamics 365 Field Service.

 ms.date: 01/29/2019